Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: The self-consistent manner including the effect of applied currents

 In general, the value of $a$ and $b$ can be obtained by experimental fittings.
 Here, we try to estimate them theoretically.
 According to Eq.~(\ref{EqB6}), the parameter $a$ reflects the reversible part of the initial magnetization curve, which shows the relationship between $H$ and $M$ as the field strength is increased from a demagnetized magnet ($H=M=0$).
 To simulate this curve in a valley-polarized system, we use such an expression:

-Here $\tau'=\pm$.
-Actually, this expression is an average of the initial positive valley polarization $h_v^{0}$ state and initial negative valley polarization $-h_v^{0}$ state, which can be used to simulate a demagnetized state.
-When the current is absent ($eV =0$), $h_{v}$ can be evaluated to be zero.
+Here $\tau,\tau'=\pm$.
+Actually, this expression is an average of the initial positive valley polarization $h_v^{0}$ state and initial negative valley polarization $-h_v^{0}$ state, which can be used to simulate a demagnetized state, roughly.
+When the current is absent ($eV =0$), $h_{v}$ will be zero.
 In detail, the parameter $a$ is evaluated as:

 Here we use the relation: $\epsilon_{k, \tau} = \epsilon_{-k, -\tau}$ and $\epsilon'_{k, \tau} = -\epsilon'_{-k, -\tau}$ .
 Referring to our derivation of Eq.~(\ref{EqA4}), the parameter $\gamma$ is:

 Substituting Eq.~(\ref{EqB11}) into Eq.~(\ref{EqB10}), we can find the value of $a$ is just equal to the value of $\frac{U_v}{2\mathcal{V}}(\alpha_{+}-\alpha_{-})$ as shown in Eq.~(\ref{EqA7}), in view of $\tilde{\mu}=\tilde{\mu}^0$ and $h_v=h^0_v$ at $j_{ext}=0$ ($eV = 0$).
 For the parameter $b$, it is related to the irreversible part of the initial magnetization curve and cannot be evaluated easily.
 However, we can assume a case for soft materials where the coercive field $j^{c}_{ext}$ is very small \cite{Blundell}.
 The coercive field $j^{c}_{ext}$ is the zero point of the function $h_{v}(j_{ext})$, satisfying $(a+bj_{ext,m})j^{c}_{ext} \pm \frac{b}{2}(j^{2}_{ext,m}-(j^{c}_{ext})^2)=0$.
 We take the case for $`+'$ as an example (the case for $`-'$ is similar) and get: